0xAX/asm/content/asm_6.md

         ;; Reset the value of the r14 register to store the number of floating-point numbers ;; from the first vector.
         xor r14, r14
-        ;; Set the pointer to the beginning of the buffer with the input data to the rdx register. mov rdi, buffer_1
+        ;; Set the pointer to the beginning of the buffer with the input data to the rdi register. mov rdi, buffer_1
 ;; Parse the floating-point values from the input buffer.
 _parse_first_float_vector:
-        ;; Initialize the rsi register with the pointer which points to the place where ;; the strtod(3) will finish its work. mov rsi, end_buffer_1
+        ;; Initialize the rsi register with the pointer to the place where ;; the strtod(3) will finish its work. mov rsi, end_buffer_1
         ;; Call the strtod(3) to convert a floating-point value from the input buffer to double representation.